lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 <!-- ============================================================ -->

 <!-- TIMING: 10:00 START -->
-\section{Part 1: Understanding Human vs Machine Intelligence (60 minutes)}
+\section{Part 1: Understanding Human vs Machine Intelligence}

-\notes{**Time: 10:00-11:00** - We'll spend the first hour understanding what makes human intelligence unique and how it differs fundamentally from machine intelligence.
+\notes{**Time: 10:00-10:45 (45 min lecture)** - We'll explore what makes human intelligence unique and how it differs fundamentally from machine intelligence.
 This foundation is essential for everything that follows.}

 \subsection{The Age of Human-Analogue Machines}